Wichannoi Porntawee: Early career

-Chucheep Iam-erb was born in January 25, 1948 in Pathum Thani province, Thailand.
+Chucheep Iam-erb was born on January 25, 1948 in Pathum Thani province, Thailand.
 After he and his family moved to Nonthaburi province, he started his Muay Thai training in 1961 under the tutelage of Chaliew Tinmora who was the owner of the Srimuangnon gym.
 Wichannoi's brothers Cherdsak and Direk were also fighting out of the camp.
 He then adopted the ring name of Wichannoi Luktalatkwan and fought in Muay Thai rules 10 times until he was considered a rising star and the gambler's favorite in Nonthaburi.
 After changing his ring name to Wichannoi Srimuangnon, he would travel throughout Thailand for several years to fight for various awards.
 During his travels, the Srimuangnon gym disbanded and Wichannoi would catch the attention of Boonyiam Sophon who was opening the Porntawee gym in Buriram province.
 Although the large Porntawee gym was populated mostly by top fighters from its local province, the first fighter to make the gym famous was the Nonthaburi-based Wichannoi who was also the gym's first fighter.

 In his teenage years Wichannoi was considered the best up-and-coming fighter in the Thai circuit and would become famous under the tutelage of Sophon.
 With the help of assistant promoter Sei Lithavornchai AKA Kong Sei, Sophon would have the Porntawee fighters primarily get matchups in the Rajadamnern Stadium which was the most prestigious fighting venue during Wichannoi's rise to fame as the top Muay Thai promoters of Thailand focused their efforts there.
 The Porntawee fighters would also be frequently sent to the Lumpinee Stadium which would later become as prestigious as Rajadamnern.